learn-academy-2021-echo/week-2-assessment-Echo5Mike/interview-questions.md

 3. What is object destructuring?

-  Your answer: It is a short hand way to call back key and values from an object by giving
+  Your answer: It is a short hand way to call back key and values from an object by calling it back from a variable.

-  Researched answer:
+  Researched answer:  It is syntax that call back key and values from an object by calling it back from a variable. you call on the keys and returns values

 4. What is the difference between a function and a method?

-  Your answer:
+  Your answer: I think that a function is its own codeblock that can take its arguments.
+While a method is a function that lives inshide an object can can only be called through the object6

-  Researched answer:
+  Researched answer: for a method the object would have to be called first.

 5. What is the difference between a class and an object?

-  Your answer:
+  Your answer: I belive that an object is a blueprint that holds keys and values.
+A class is an instance's how the blueprint/object.

-  Researched answer:
+  Researched answer:A class is the blueprint of the object, the object will hold the values needed to create an instance of a object.

 6. STRETCH: What is hoisting in JavaScript?

-  Your answer:
+  Your answer: hoisting is the way JS moves all declareative variables to the top of the page eventhough they may be written after the envocation.

-  Researched answer:
+  Researched answer: JS is aware of declared varialbes before they involked but will not run or use them until them.